ikhsannur1996/store-procedure-assignment/README.md

 # ETL Assignment: Stored Procedure

 ## Objective:
-Design a stored procedure to transfer data from a transactional database to a staging area, then load it into a data warehouse (DWH), distinguishing between fact and dimension tables and datamart.
+Design a stored procedure to transfer data from a transactional database to a staging area, then load it into a data warehouse (fact and dimension tables), and datamart.

 ## Requirements:
 - Basic understanding of SQL